-Intentional Outreach + Healing through Art: While I work on my own healing, I’m interested in improving our community’s and our nation’s health as well.
-I’m working to educate myself about our country’s past and continuing practice of inflicting racial trauma on specific groups of people.
-I offer ALL of my scheduled workshops on a sliding scale those who identify as African-American or Native American.
-If you don’t see a discount option during checkout, email pam@AllHandsArt.com and I’ll get you set up.
+Intentional Outreach + Healing through Art: While I work on my own healing, I aim to improve our community’s and our nation’s health as well, including educating myself about our country’s past and continuing practice of inflicting racial trauma on specific groups of people.
+All Hands Art is dedicated to partnering with and supporting underserved communities, offering workshops on a sliding scale to those who come from and/or serve the African-American or Native American communities.
+We can arrange an art-centered staff retreat, volunteer appreciation party, or creative team-building event at my studio, or at your work space.

-Cancellations/Refunds: You may cancel your purchase of a class up to 48 hours before the start time and get a full refund.
-If you need to cancel within 48 hours of the start time, contact me (email@example.com) to either: 1) receive 50% of the cost as a refund, or 2) apply the total amount to a future class.
+Cancellations/Refunds: You may cancel your scheduled event up to 48 hours before the start time and get a full refund.
+If you need to cancel within 48 hours of the start time, contact me (email@example.com) to either: 1) receive 50% of the cost as a refund, or 2) apply the total amount to a future event.

 About Our Neighborhood